jharohit/map-guru/README.md

 map-guru
 ========

-Are you a map guru?
-Play this game to find out!
+Are you a Google Maps guru?
+Play this Google Maps based game to find out!
+Identify the closest location amongst the static maps shown and get some points.

 Demo: http://rohitjha.com/labs/map-guru